davidczachor/davidczachor/README.md

 Software Developer
 ------------------

 My name is David, a recent Software Engineering graduate from Conestoga College.
 I have a strong interest in full-stack development and a passion for solving real-world problems through code.
-My skill set includes JavaScript, TypeScript, React.js, Node, C#, Python and SQL.

 *   🌍  I'm based in Waterloo, Ontario, Canada
 *   🖥️  See my portfolio at [czachor.dev](http://czachor.dev)